marijnh/Eloquent-JavaScript/03_functions.md

 {{index "call stack", "local binding", [function, "as value"], scope}}

-The ability to treat functions as values, combined with the fact that local bindings are “re-created” every time a function is called, brings up an interesting question.
+The ability to treat functions as values, combined with the fact that local bindings are "re-created" every time a function is called, brings up an interesting question.
 What happens to local bindings when the function call that created them is no longer active?